LHNCBC/ucum-lhc/README.md

 motivation for including the ucum-lhc code is to have those capabilities for units of measure on your system.
 To access capabilities, require the package and create a UcumLhcUtils object that contains those functions (as described below).
-Starting in the installed directory (../node_modules/@lhncbc/ucum-lhc for an npm install; ../bower_components/ucum-lhc for a bower install):
+Starting in the npm installed directory (./node_modules/@lhncbc/ucum-lhc):

     var ucum = require(./dist/ucum-lhc");
     var utils = ucum.UcumLhcUtils.getInstance();

 #### Client side

+Include the ucum-lhc.min.js package in your html file.
+Starting in the installed directory (./node_modules/@lhncbc/ucum-lhc for an npm package; ./bower_components/ucum_lhc for a bower package) specify it as:

     <script src="./dist/ucum-lhc.min.js"></script>